kynesyslabs/demos_docs/src/sdk/cross-chain/general-layout-of-the-xm-sdks.md

 The `connectWallet` method returns the `wallet` object that holds your private key inside the SDK instance.

-{% hint style="info" %}
+> **Info**
-The shape of the `wallet` object is SDK specific.
+> The shape of the `wallet` object is SDK specific.
 Please find the link to the API reference at the bottom of the specific crosschain SDK documentation page.
-{% endhint %}

 You can now check the public key of your connect wallet.